 Tuesdays are the days I showcase my own work on this blog.
-Today I’d like to share some artwork and a note that a reader, Janet Sidelinger, shared after reading my second novel, The Lonely War.
-Like any writer, I love hearing from appreciative readers, but this note and drawing made my whole week.
+Today I’d like to share some artwork and a note that a reader, Janet Sidelinger, shared after reading my novel, The Lonely War.
+Like any writer, I love hearing from appreciative readers, but this note and drawing make my whole week.
 Loved it.

 Hi, Alan - I just wanted to share last Tuesday's inspiration with you because you were a large part of it, and might get a kick out of it.